shinich39/syosetu-version-manager/README.md

 - Download registered syosetu content.
 - You can change syosetu version to previous version. (like a snapshot)
 - Check for updates when running the application.
-- Check update every 3 hours while the application is running.
+- Checks for updates every 3 hours while the application is running.

 ## Getting Started